LICENSE#: CCC1335003 | CGC1539879

 How Roof Pitch Impacts Cost, Performance, and Maintenance

 A steeper roof might cost more to install, but the tradeoff is often worth it.
-It drains water better, sheds snow faster, and usually lasts longer.
+It drains water better, sheds snow faster, and usually lasts longer, a relationship supported by building science research on roof slope and snow loads.
 Steep roofs mean less standing water and lower risk of long-term damage.

 Low or flat roofs need extra attention.
 They require specialty materials like TPO, EPDM, or modified bitumen.
 These surfaces need more frequent inspections to catch pooling or slow-draining areas.
 We often recommend reviewing our guide on roof drainage system types for a closer look.